adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #72 Moved on to Week-4; which does not have an assignment.
 Week 1, 2 and 5, 6 have an assignment.

 #73 Moved on to Week-5 to wrap up all the videos.
 Still working on the 5th week.

+#74 Will try to finish up the HW for Week-1 and Week-2 tomorrow.